 Now in the 13th year of documenting the landscape and culture of the last vestige of authentic "Old Florida,” Forgotten Coast en Plein Air, America's Great Paint-out, is among the world's most prestigious plein air events.
 Artistic excellence and the production of investment quality art continues to be the trademark of this 10-day festival.
 As the event moves into its second decade, organizers are honing what makes the Forgotten Coast event exceptional.
 “With plein air events popping up all over the country, we realize the importance of focusing on quality and relevance.
 We have developed a three year program, transcending typical event content to focus on the reason why plein air painting is important, as well as how the process and the paintings contribute to a region’s resilience,” states Event Chair Joe Taylor.

-May of 2017 will focus on the local culture with an emphasis on the people, the places and stories behind the plein air paintings.
-The region’s rich culture and heritage,.
-And in 2018, we will celebrate the built environment.
+May of 2018 will focus on the built environment.
 This human-made space in which people live, work, and recreate will showcase architecture, streetscapes, working waterfronts and historic sites.
 While each year will have a programmatic focus for the purpose of examination in the series of lectures, presentations and discussions, the collectors can be assured that the paintings will be a superb mix of subject matter and styles.

 The invitational features 20 internationally acclaimed artists, as well as, six "Florida's Finest en Plein Air" artists honored as Plein Air Ambassadors, and the Plein Air Academy's Master Artist Faculty.
 Expanded exhibits, a Collectors' Forum, distinguished guest speakers, and surprises that will be fresh and new to the plein air community are all in the making!
 Book your reservations early for the best rates!